 In order to earn a second degree, students must fulfill the requirements outlined in the Dual-Degree Requirements section below.

 All students must complete and pass a First-Year Writing-Intensive Seminar (FWIS).
-An FWIS is a content-based, 3-credit hour seminar open only to first-year students that can be taught in any department and focus on any topic, and in which writing and communication pedagogy plays a significant role in assignments and grading.
+An FWIS is a content-based, 3-credit hour seminar open only to first-year students that can focus on any topic, and in which writing and communication pedagogy plays a significant role in assignments and grading.
 To facilitate success in meeting this requirement, all students must take the English Composition Examination prior to matriculating.
 Students who fail the English Composition Exam, or fail to take it, must successfully complete the FWIS 100 Fundamentals of Academic Writing and Communication course during their first semester, and prior to enrolling in the FWIS course used to meet the graduation requirement.
 FWIS 100 cannot be used to meet the FWIS graduation requirement.

 All first-year students must enroll in and successfully complete an FWIS during their first year at Rice, and all first-year students will be notified prior to Orientation Week if they have been assigned to take an FWIS during the fall or spring of their first year.
 Students who matriculate as freshmen may not substitute transfer credit for the FWIS.
 Transfer students who wish to satisfy the FWIS requirement with courses from another institution must apply for this credit before the end of their Orientation Week.
 Neither freshmen nor transfer students may satisfy the FWIS requirement by taking an equivalent course at another institution after matriculating at Rice.